 While yarn bombing started out as a sort of random-seeming, anonymous knit-and-run, some artists have turned it into careers.
 This isn’t the norm however and many people continue to secretly cover small public objects with bits of colorful knitting.

 Technically, most yarn bombing is considered vandalism as the bombers are defacing public property, but I have yet to hear of anyone offended by or actively anti-yarn bombing.
-I’m sure there are some out there.
-Haters.
+I’m sure there are some crabby old haters out there.

-This is the kind of art I love to hear kids’ reactions to- because it’s not the Van Gogh and Picasso they’re used to learning about in school.
+This is the kind of art I love to hear reactions to- because it’s not the Van Gogh and Picasso we’re used to talking about.
 It’s current, edgy, unexpected, controversial, and there’s no preconceived idea of the art being ‘good’ or ‘bad’.
-Their reactions are completely natural.
+Reactions are completely natural.

 Check out these links: